rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 }
 ```

-For relative seeking, the seconds value may be a positive or negative
+For relative seeking, the seconds value may be a positive or negative value.
-value.

-**TODO**: currently published spec has seconds always positive, and a `direction` enum... can we drop that?
+If a relative seek intent with a seconds value of `0` is received, the platform **SHOULD** ignore it, rather than rebuffering at the current position.

 #### 3.4.3.
 Trick Play Intent